-It’s believed that the gates of heaven are opened at midnight on November 1st, when the spirits of deceased children are allowed to return and visit family.
-That’s why this day is often referred to as Día de los Inocentes (Day of the Innocents) or Día de los Angelitos (Day of the Little Angels).
-The next day, the spirits of adults will join the festivities.
+According to belief, the gates of heaven open at midnight on November 1st, allowing the spirits of deceased children to return and reunite with their families.
+Hence, this day is known as “Día de los Inocentes” (Day of the Innocents) or “Día de los Angelitos” (Day of the Little Angels).
+The following day, the spirits of adults join the celebration.

 Learn more about the Day of the Dead in this great video.

-There are many customs and traditions associated with the Day of the Dead.
-It’s one of the most important holidays in Mexico, and thus people often spend a lot of time and money getting ready for it.
-Families will visit the cemetery to clean and decorate the graves of loved ones.
-The most popular flowers to use are cempasúchil, which are also known as Flor de Muerto (Flower of the Dead) or Mexican marigolds in English.
-Some leave a path of flower petals from the grave to the home to help guide the way for the returning spirits.
-Many families even spend the night in the graveyard, where they share stories and jokes in remembrance of the dead.
+Día de Muertos encompasses numerous customs and traditions that make it one of Mexico’s most significant holidays.
+Families invest considerable time and resources to prepare for this occasion.
+They visit cemeteries to clean and adorn the graves of their loved ones.
+The preferred flowers for decoration are cempasúchil, also known as “Flor de Muerto” (Flower of the Dead) or Mexican marigolds.
+Some families create a path of flower petals from the graves to their homes to guide the spirits’ return.
+In a touching gesture, many families even spend the night in cemeteries, sharing stories and jokes in remembrance of the departed.

-One of the most famous skulls associated with the holiday is La Calavera Catrina (the Elegant Skull).
-This was created by an illustrator named José Guadalupe Posada in order to satirize Mexicans (especially politicians and the upper-class) who were aspiring to be more European.
-He introduced the character, but Diego Rivera made her famous in his mural Sueño de una Tarde Dominical en la Alameda Central (Dream of a Sunday Afternoon Along Central Alameda).
-She is now a major symbol of the holiday and can be seen all across the country in various designs.
+Among the famous symbols associated with this holiday is “La Calavera Catrina” (the Elegant Skull).
+Illustrated by José Guadalupe Posada, this character satirized Mexicans, particularly politicians and the upper class, who aspired to emulate European culture.
+Diego Rivera later immortalized her in his mural titled “Sueño de una Tarde Dominical en la Alameda Central” (Dream of a Sunday Afternoon Along Central Alameda).
+La Calavera Catrina has become an iconic representation of the Day of the Dead and can be found throughout the country in various artistic interpretations.

 See some highlights from the first massive Day of the Dead parade in Mexico City.